The LATITUDE Study: Long-Acting Therapy to Improve Treatment SUccess in Daily LifE

-- History of or current active hepatitis B (HBV) infection defined as positive HBV surface antigen test or positive HBV DNA in participants with isolated HBcAb and HBV
+History of or current active hepatitis B (HBV) infection defined as positive HBV surface antigen test or any detectable HBV DNA in participants with isolated HBcAb and HBV DNA as follows:

 - Participants positive for HBsAg are excluded

-- Participants negative for anti-HBs but positive for anti-HBc (negative HBsAg status) and positive for HBV DNA are excluded
+- Participants negative for anti-HBs but positive for anti-HBc (negative HBsAg status) and any detectable HBV DNA are excluded

 - Current or anticipated need for chronic anti-coagulation therapy.